 “When I order something, there’s less chance the reason I didn’t get it on time because something didn’t make it on time from China.
 It probably happened because UPS, FedEx or the Post Office didn’t handle it correctly,” said Satish Jindel, president of SJ Consulting Group.

-The unreliability and lack of transparency and customer focus from international shipping lines has paved the way for Amazon, and similar companies like Alibaba for example, to address handling their own freight movement.
-Therefore, shipping lines like Maersk, should focus on improving these areas alongside their blockchain developments in order to stay competitive.
+The unreliability and lack of transparency and customer focus from international shipping lines have paved the way for Amazon, and similar companies like Alibaba for example, to address handling their own freight movement.
+Therefore, shipping lines like Maersk should focus on improving these areas alongside their blockchain developments in order to stay competitive.

 According to Eric Johnson, Senior Technology Editor at The Journal of Commerce: